captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-Blood spurted from his mouth and stained her white cheek.
+Blood spurted from his mouth and stained her cold cheek.
 Corpse lay upon corpse.

 ---

 This was their bridal bed.
 The hymns of their marriage are now sung in the halls of death.

----

-He did not listen to good sense, and in his death he is a lesson for all mankind.
----

-## DEMOPHILUS:
-And how did her heart hold The gravity of this tragic tale…

----

-## WATCHMAN:
-The queen, she left without a word.

----

-Back into the palace.
-I do not know what to think.

----

-We can only hope that she needs to grieve in private with her women, away from the general public.
-She knows what is best.

----

-## EUBOULE:
-Perhaps.
-But her silence weighs upon me more than any cry of grief.

----

-## WATCHMAN:
-You may be right.
-I too fear the silence.

----

-I will go inside and see if in the wildness of her heart she means to harm herself.
+[Creon shrieks offstage]

 ---

 ## DEMOPHILUS: